-Wescoal Mining in conjunction with the DMR, local community forums, local and regional councils create, manage and monitor all the commitments of the social and labour plans to the benefit of the local communities where its operations are located.
+In conjunction with the DMRE, local community forums and local and regional councils create, manage and monitor all the commitments of the social and labour plans to the benefit of the local communities where its operations are located.

 a) Sewing Project